© 2002-2012 Bob Hackett & Sander Kingsepp

 (former CO of U-130) and the 10th U-Flotille commanded by Knight's Cross winner

 Lorient.
-The bar's low ceiling rafters are covered with the carved signatures of
+The bar's ceiling rafters are covered with the carved signatures of

 U-boat officers.
-I-29's Chief Engineering Officer Lt Taguchi Hiroshi, her
+I-29's engineering officer, Lt Taguchi Hiroshi, her navigating

-de Trévarez that overlooks the small town of Châteauneuf-de-Faou.
-Cdr Kinashi
+Trévarez that overlooks the small town of Châteauneuf-de-Faou.
+Cdr Kinashi and

-and I-29's crew are well fed, engage in competitive sports and party with
+I-29's crew are well fed, engage in competitive sports and party with their

-their German counterparts.
-The Kriegsmarine arranges a train trip to Paris for
+German counterparts.
+The Kriegsmarine arranges a train trip to Paris for I-29's

-I-29's crew.
-One of their sightseeing stops is at the Palais de Chaillot
+crew.
+One of their sightseeing stops is at the Palais de Chaillot that houses

 Cdr Kinashi travels to Berlin.
 Adolf Hitler presents him with the Iron